attic-stuff/runtile-for-gamemaker/README.md

 here is an example of a mutating tileset. it uses the corner layout with 4 variations to get a vibrant and varied tilemap! notice how the tileset, to the left of the animation, just repeats itself in order, but with variation.

 <p align="center"><img src="https://github.com/attic-stuff/runtile-for-gamemaker/blob/main/examples/animatedmutation.gif"/></p>

+### faq

+**can i add tiles to my tileset, like besides the auto tiling ones?** yes! just make sure they come _after_ the autotiling tiles. for example, if you're using the corner layout make sure indices 0 through 16 are the autotiling tiles and then put whatever skulls or decorations you want after that.

+**how come this doesn't work with older versions of gm?** because it uses array_get_index, which is new to gm. if you're using the LTS version of gm, or an older monthly release, you can still use this with some work. work that i already did bro, there is a LTS yyz you can download and use the runtile stuff from it. a word of caution: the LTS version uses global ds lists. these lists do not clean themselves up, and shouldnt have to. however if use game_restart() or call the script asset those globals are defined in, you will need to clean them lists up.